CBSE Board Education: All you need to know

 Girish E Principal, PSG Public School, Coimbatore, voices the fact that parents, a few years ago, felt that other syllabi were too easy for their wards.
 Consequently, this led to a huge exodus of students from other boards to CBSE in 2010 and 2011.
 To keep up with this change, many private schools like PSG Public School switched to CBSE board.

-Now, let us look at various features of the CBSE system of education which contribute to its rising popularity.
+Now, let us look at various features of the CBSE board education system which contribute to its rising popularity.

 1. Up-to-date syllabus